On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Related Works

-\subpara{Inference-time methods for MLLMs} focus on enhancing multimodal reasoning and robustness in a training-free manner.
-One array of work builds upon contrastive decoding paradigms, which improve inference-time predictions by contrasting outputs obtained under different conditions, such as perturbed inputs, alternative decoding paths, or representations from different model layers~\cite{kim2024code, jung2025avcd, leng2024mitigating, leng2024mitigating, chuang2023dola, zhang2025activelayercontrastive, tong2025layercontrastive}.
+\subpara{Inference-time methods for multimodal LLMs (MLLMs)} focus on enhancing multimodal reasoning and robustness in a training-free manner.
+One array of work builds upon contrastive decoding paradigms, which improve predictions by contrasting outputs obtained under different conditions, such as perturbed inputs, alternative decoding paths, or representations from different model layers~\cite{kim2024code, jung2025avcd, leng2024mitigating, chuang2023dola, zhang2025activelayercontrastive, tong2025layercontrastive}.
 These methods suppress hallucinations and spurious correlations by comparing biased and unbiased predictions.
 Another range of work treats attention sinks as explicit intervention targets at inference time.
 By analysing attention maps, these methods identify sink tokens and suppress their influence by redistributing attention mass towards more informative tokens~\cite{yu2024unveiling, kang2025see, jiao2025don, tang2025duallevelattention}.
-However, these strategies incur notable overhead: contrastive decoding requires multiple forward passes, while sink-aware methods rely on attention map access or activation manipulation, which are therefore not tailored to optimised attention implementations~\cite{dao2022flashattentionfastmemoryefficientexact, dao2023flashattention2fasterattentionbetter, shah2024flashattention3fastaccurateattention}.
-Moreover, their extension to video MLLMs remains less explored.
-Our work addresses this gap via a modality-agnostic, training-free intervention that operates at the level of attention head outputs, without relying on attention maps or repeated inference.
+However, these strategies incur overhead: contrastive decoding requires multiple forward passes, while sink-aware methods rely on attention map access or activation manipulation, thus not tailored to optimised attention implementations~\cite{dao2022flashattentionfastmemoryefficientexact, dao2023flashattention2fasterattentionbetter, shah2024flashattention3fastaccurateattention}.
+Our work addresses this gap by proposing a modality-agnostic, training-free intervention for Omni-LLMs that operates at the level of attention head outputs, without relying on attention maps or repeated inference.